 - Basil Leaves.

 Traditional Banh Mi can be made with many different types of meat.
-Even a vegan banh mi like this one can work with different proteins.
-Here are some possibilities.
+A vegan banh mi li can also be made with different types of protein sources.
+Here are some choices:

-Banh Mi Wheat Gluten: is sold under the name Seitan in stores.
-If you do not like tofu or cannot have it, you can use seitan as a substitute.
-Often you can find it already marinated in tamari when you purchase it.
+Vegan Banh Mi Seitan: Seitan is an imitation meat made with wheat gluten.
+If you do not like tofu or cannot have soy, you can use seitan as a substitute.
+Often you can find it already marinated, but if you don't you should marinate it yourself. when you purchase it.

-Your tofu needs to marinate overnight ideally, which will give the vegetables time to pickle up.
-After you've bruised the peeled and cut lemongrass, place all of the ingredients except for the sesame oil into a sealed plastic baggy and place it in the refrigerator to marinate.
+Ideally, your tofu needs to marinate overnight which is perfect because it will give the vegetables time to pickle up.
+Marinate the tofu with bruised lemongrass, ginger, scallions, soy sauce and rice vinegar and place in the refrigerator for 12-24 hours.
 When you are ready to cook the tofu, heat the sesame oil in a large skillet and cook the tofu for four to five minutes per side.

 Mix mayo and sriracha and spread on one side of the cut side of the baguette.
 Spread the pesto on the other side of the cut side of the baguette.
 Fill the sandwich with tofu, pickled veggies, cucumber, fresh cilantro, mint, and basil.